 George Hurley has more than 26 years’ experience in Information Technology (IT).
 He currently serves as Program Director for an IT consulting company.
 He has extensive experience as a scientist, architect, engineer and developer.
 He holds a MS in Information Assurance and BS in Information Technology from Capella University.
 Mr. Hurley is a Certified Information System Security Professional (CISSP), Certified Information Security Manager (CISM), Certified in Risk and Information Systems Control (CRISC) and Project Management Professional (PMP).
 He is affiliated with (ISC)2, ISACA, ACT-IAC.
 He served as Chair, Intel subcommittee, TechAmerica; Deputy Commissioner, CLOUD2 commission; and member, FEAv2 Security Reference Model Working Group.
 He is a member of Cyber Security Forum Initiative (CSFI), Red Team and InfraGard.

-Brian Kissick has over 14 years of experience as an Information Technology professional working in the industries of Government, Healthcare and Education.
-In Brian’s current role as an IT Security Analyst, he serves as a top level technical contributor with advanced knowledge in the areas of information security, networking and server infrastructure.
-In addition to his capacity as a security professional, Brian serves as an adjunct teaching classes in the areas of cyber security and networking.
+Brian Kissick is an IT Security Professional with over 16 years of experience working in the industries of Government, Healthcare, Education and Telecommunication.
+In Brian’s current role as an IT Security Analyst, he is responsible for analysis of information security systems, performing/coordinating network security assessments, vulnerability assessments and responding to incidents.
+In addition to his capacity as a Information Security professional, Brian serves as an adjunct teaching classes in the areas of cyber security and networking.
 He holds a B.S. in IT with an emphasis in Network Administration and a M.S. in Information Security and Assurance.
-Brian holds over 14 industry recognized certifications; most notably he has been certified as an Ethical Hacker, Computer Hacking Forensic Investigator and recipient of the Comptia Security+ credential.
-Reach Professor Kissick by email at email@example.com
+Brian holds over 18 industry recognized certifications.
+He can be contacted by email at email@example.com .